 Meridian is proud that its commitment to providing all children with high quality sporting opportunities.
 The School Games Mark rewards schools and other educational establishments for their commitment to and development of competition, school sport, physical education and physical activity.
 School Games Mark is directly linked to a schools engagement in the School Games.
 This needs to reflect a broad and balanced offer that actively encourages those young people that aren’t currently engaged or who are engaged less often.
 This isn’t about provision for a small cohort of young people but needs to consider ALL the school’s junior population.

-In the academic year 2017-18, Meridian Primary was awarded its BRONZE SCHOOL GAMES MARK.
+In the academic year 2018-19, Meridian Primary was awarded its GOLD SCHOOL GAMES MARK.

 Alongside our 4 school values: courtesy, confidence, responsibility and adventure, which are at the heart of the teaching and learning of PE at Meridian, our conduct and performance during competitions and festivals are governed by our School Games Values.

 Sports Organising Committee (SOC)

 The SOC is comprised of children from KS2 and is open to all.
 Our mission is to make sure that children's voices are heard in the way school sports activities are organised.

 Our current priority is our Olympic Sports Day.
 Specifically, we want to:

 Our next meeting will be lunchtime on Wednesday 11th December.